 In one case report , BXO in a middle-aged man involved the entire anterior urethra and the scrotum.
 It manifested as a palpable nodular scrotal mass and caused obstructive voiding symptoms.
 He was treated with a staged urethroplasty.

 The etiology of male genital lichen sclerosus (balanitis xerotica obliterans [BXO]) is unknown but is thought to be multifactorial.
-Several contributing factors are possible, as follows:
+Several contributing factors are possible, as described below.

 This may very well be due to the effect known as the isomorphic, or Koebner, phenomenon.
 The large majority of inflammatory dermatoses of the male genitalia, including lichen sclerosus, occur in uncircumcised or late-circumcised men.